cjngai/TABle5/README.md

 If the default background does not fit your style, you have the option of changing it.
 You may either upload your own background photo, or simply change the background to a solid color.

+### Game of Life

+You can toggle an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) to run in the background.
+In order to save CPU cycles, the game will pause when the tab or active window is switched.

+## Using the Interface

 ## Known Issues